rustshop/flakebox/README.md

 place to ask questions and participate in building Flakebox.
 Don't be shy.
 # Full Flakebox Book ToC

+Note: Documentation for the exact version of Flakebox used is available via 'flakebox docs'.

 [Introduction](./docs/README.md)

 - [Setting up Flakebox](./docs/getting-started.md)